-(N.B.
-Although reading lists should include current publications, students are advised (particularly for material marked with an asterisk) to wait until the start of session for confirmation of the most up-to-date material)
+(\\N.B.
+Although reading lists should include current publications, students are advised (particularly for material marked with an asterisk\) to wait until the start of session for confirmation of the most up-to-date material)

-Engagement Requirements
+Attendance and Engagement Requirements

-In line with the Academic Engagement Procedure, Students are defined as academically engaged if they are regularly engaged with timetabled teaching sessions, course-related learning resources including those in the library and on the relevant learning platform, and complete assessments and submit these on time.
-Please refer to the Academic Engagement Procedure at the following link: Academic engagement procedure
+In line with the Student Attendance and Engagement Procedure: Students are academically engaged if they are regularly attending and participating in timetabled on-campus and online teaching sessions, asynchronous online learning activities, course-related learning resources, and complete assessments and submit these on time.